djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 and then draw exactly 50 independent uniform locations.

-That simulation has the same location distribution as a homogeneous Poisson process **conditional on**
+That simulation has the same distribution of locations as a homogeneous Poisson process **conditional on**

 $$
 N(W)=50.